Spin Entropy: Spin Phase Space

 The spin matrix associated with a particle can be specified, e.g., \cite{cohen2019quantum}, as

-The spin value of a particle is a Casimir invariant but it is not possible to know the spin projection value in all the three dimensional directions.
-Knowing the value of the $z$-direction spin does not imply that we know the $x$- or the $y$-direction spin values.
-This uncertainty property is formally rooted by the non-commutative property of the spin operators.
-The uncertainty also reflects the close relation between spin matrices, their unitary transformations, and the rotation group $\text{SO}(3)$.
-For spin $\frac{1}{2}$ particles, any spin state is reachable from any other spin state via a $2\times 2$ unitary transformation, a local isomorphism (and a global homomorphism) to the $\text{SO}(3)$ group.
-For spin $1$, the matrices are unitarily similar to $\text{SO}(3)$, and one can transform them into generators of $\text{SO}(3)$ via unitary transformations.
+The spin value of a particle is a Casimir invariant but it is not possible to know the values of the spin projections in all directions in three dimensions.
+Knowing the value of the spin along the $z$ direction implies that the $x$ or the $y$ direction spin values are unknowable.
+This uncertainty reflects the close relation between spin matrices, their unitary transformations, and the rotation group $\text{SO}(3)$.
+For spin~$\nicefrac{1}{2}$ particles, any spin state is reachable from any other spin state via a $2\times 2$ unitary transformation, which is a local isomorphism (and a global homomorphism) to the $\text{SO}(3)$ group.
+For spin~$1$, the matrices are unitarily similar to $\text{SO}(3)$, and they can be transformed into generators of $\text{SO}(3)$ via unitary transformations.